odpi/egeria-docs/site/docs/user-interfaces/react/configure-and-run-presentation-server.md

 - [x] [Configure and start view services](../../admin-services/view-server)  for each of the UI capabilities you require.
 The name of the UI capability is the same as the name of the view service.
 - [ ] *Configure and run the presentation server by following the below instructions*
 - [ ] Validate that the presentation server is running as expected.

+This page describes the steps required to configure and run the presentation server.

 ## 1. Download the Egeria React user interface code.